 There is all this debate in America about whether athletes should wear logos on their playing jerseys or not and how that diminishes the game.
 Honestly, I think that outrage is misplaced.
 Whether there are logos on a jersey or not is unlikely to diminish the fan experience.
-The strategic worth of those logos is up for debate, but they don’t make it harder to follow the progress of a play anymore than having a big team logo or design does.
+The strategic worth of those logos is up for debate, but they don’t make it harder to follow the progress of a play anymore than having a big team logo or bold jersey design does.

 What does diminish the fan experience is interruption signage – moving, flashing, or electronically-inserted signage, particularly signage in the line of sight of the field or court, that is specifically created to divert the audience’s attention from the experience they’re trying to have and onto a sponsor’s logo or message.

-If you’ve ever been at a basketball game or been watching a rugby game and you’re trying to follow a crucial play on the other side, but the signage in the background is also moving, you know what I mean.
+If you’ve ever been at a basketball game, or been watching a rugby game, and you’re trying to follow a crucial play on the other side, but the signage in the background is also moving, you know what I mean.

-Put yourself in the audience’s shoes… would you really rather watch a game where the background was lit up and moving?
-Does that make your experience better or worse?
+Put yourself in the fans’ shoes… would you really rather watch a game where the background was lit up and moving?
+Does that make your fan experience better or worse?
 Then ask yourself, is diminishing my target markets’ experience good for my brand?
 Will it make them love my brand more?
 You know the answer is “no”.

 Sponsors have learned a lot from experiential marketing, but this little phrase is one I wish we hadn’t.
 Here’s the thing, unless you are Apple or Harley Davidson, nobody wants to be part of your “brand story”.
 Your target markets have their own stories.
 Your goal is to make your brand the natural choice for that target market – to be part of their story.

-Creating experiential events, installations, road shows, etc, as part of your leverage program, can be a good thing, but more often than not, they are build on a premise of “come meet our brand”, not “here’s something for you”.
+Creating experiential events, installations, road shows, etc, as part of your leverage program, can be a good thing, but more often than not, they are built on a premise of “come meet our brand”, not “here’s something for you”.

 If you’re going down this track, make it primarily about the fans, not your brand.
 You want to engage with the fans in a meaningful way, not have them wandering around your “experience” just to kill time until something interesting happens.